ramrom/rams_dot_files/cheatsheets/unixy_tools_cheatsheet.md

     # nginx/apache logs are COMBINED format by default

 # BASE64 - encode and decode base64
 echo "foobar" | base64                      # encode from stdin
+echo "foobar" | base64 | base64 --decode      # decode from stdin, should print "foobar" here

 # COLUMN
 column -t -s, somecsv  # use comma to delimit columns and print csv file with aligned columns awk -F',' '{print $2","$4}' some.csv | column -t -s  # only print column 4,2 with aligned columns

-# XSV - a tool to manipulate csvs
+# XSV - a tool to manipulate CSVs
 xsv table somecsv.csv  # pretty print table to stdout xsv count somecsv.csv  # print # of rows